DavesCodeMusings/SpaceTruckin/Stage08_MVC_controller/README.txt

 In the case of the image, it was the image 'src' tag that points to the file name for the image.
 For updating text, we'll use a property called innerHTML which is exactly what it sounds like.
-It's the text between the starting and ending tags (e.g. <p>innerHTML</p>)
+It's the text between the starting and ending tags (e.g. <span>innerHTML</span>)

+Fortunately, we already assigned an ID to the bit of HTML representing the current date.
+We did this to allow CSS styling, making it move to the right.
+But, we can use this same id with JavaScript to change the innerHTML.

 We'll also need another model to describe months in a twelve month calendar.
-Perviously we used objects, and arrays of objects, with names to access data.
-This time, since it's a simple numeric sequence, we can use a basic array to represent the months in a year.
+Perviously, we used objects, and arrays of objects, with names to access data.
+In this stage, since it's a simple numeric sequence, we can use a basic array to represent the months in a year.
 The thing to remember is that arrays start at zero while months start at one, so January will be 0 and so on.